 Louise was the one to leave this week as she had a lot of disasters this week.
 Candice won star baker this week, mostly due to her smashing showstopper.
 Mary said it would be remembered forever.
 Next week is bread week!

 This week I decided to make the technical challenge of Blackcurrant & Mascarpone Viennese Whirls.
 I have made them before, but I’ve made iced biscuits and gingerbread houses before too and these were the most delicious option in my opinion.
 I wanted to mix it up a bit and change the flavours so they were a bit different from the traditional kind.
-I used a Hairy Bikers recipe for the biscuit base, as when I made Cherry & Almond Viennese Swirl Biscuits in the past it worked really well for me.
+To make them I used a Hairy Bikers recipe for the biscuit base, as when I made Cherry & Almond Viennese Swirl Biscuits in the past it worked really well for me.

 To make the biscuit dough I creamed together butter, plain flour, icing sugar, cornflour and vanilla extract.

 I used a 2 inch (5cm) cutter and a pencil to draw guidelines on my baking paper.
 Then I flipped the paper over so the pencil was on the bottom.

 I put the mixture into a piping bag fitted with a large star nozzle.
 I tried a couple of ways of piping them, and I thought starting the swirl in the middle and working out looked the best, I kept piping until all the mixture was gone.
-They baked on 180C/160C Fan/350F/Gas Mark 4 for 15 minutes, let them cool on the tray for 5 minutes, before transferring to a cooling rack.
+They baked for 15 minutes, let them cool on the tray for 5 minutes, before transferring to a cooling rack.

 While they were cooling I made the mascarpone filling by creaming together butter and icing sugar, then adding mascarpone and vanilla extract.
 I used an electric hand mixer to do this as it made sure the mixture was not lumpy, and it made it nice and thick.
 I put it in the fridge to chill for an hour so it was stable enough to pipe.